hackclub/workshops/safeguarding/safeguarding_policy.md

 # Hack Club Events Safeguarding Policy

-This policy applies to all in-person Hack Club events.
+This policy is being beta-tested by all in-person Hack Club events, and will be rolled out fully by Summer, 2026.
 Please direct any inquires to [safeguarding@hackclub.com](mailto:safeguarding@hackclub.com).

 1. Purpose